-Amazon, Starbucks, Microsoft will give $10 million to address homelessness in downtown Seattle
+Amazon, Starbucks, Microsoft will give $10M to address homelessness in downtown Seattle

 While many of these corporations have previously invested money toward addressing homelessness, they usually stick to programs that focus on children and families.
 It’s rare to see them put a large investment into mitigating the kind of chronic homelessness that, while it’s only a portion of the overall homeless population, dominates public discourse.

-Philanthropic leaders are expected to hold a news conference Thursday to announce the new funding, joined by Seattle Mayor Bruce Harrell, King County Executive Dow Constantine and Marc Dones, CEO of the King County Regional Homelessness Authority.
+Philanthropic leaders are expected to hold a news conference Thursday to announce the funding, joined by Seattle Mayor Bruce Harrell, King County Executive Dow Constantine and Marc Dones, CEO of the King County Regional Homelessness Authority.

 Dones and the authority will be charged with implementing the philanthropies’ plan for the money, which entails a central command table with representatives from the authority, city and county governments that will meet every day and focus on housing and responding to homelessness downtown.
 Much of the money will help hire formerly homeless “peer navigators” who will meet with and develop plans for each person living homeless downtown.
 The initiative will also provide flexible funding to get them whatever they need to get housed.